 5. Scattergories Junior

-This is another categorization game, but one where players must record items in a category that begin with a specified letter.
-Again, there is a time limit to each round, which may be eliminated if modifications are needed.
+This is a categorization game, but one where players must record items in a category that begin with a specified letter.
+There is a time limit to each round, which may be eliminated if modifications are needed.
 The card game version of this game eliminates the need to write words, which may be a successful modification for some children.